TyMi/ruby-zfs/README.md

 	fs2.rename('tank/baz')

 	snapshot.send_to(fs)        # ZFS send/receive rolled into one - needs long description
+	    use_compression: true   # to use gzip compression for transfer

 	Still missing inherit, mount/unmount, share/unshare, and maybe send/receive